estherjk/estherjk.github.io/_posts/2017-01-25-5-ux-book-recommendations.md

 - /css/post.css
 title: 5 UX book recommendations
 tags: ux books
-excerpt: Books are a great way to learn about a subject, and if you've been itching to learn more about UX, here's a list of 5 books that I highly recommend.
+excerpt: Books are a great way to learn about a subject, and if you've been itching to learn more about UX, here's a list of 5 books that I highly recommend....
 ---

 Books are a great way to learn about a subject, and if you've been itching to learn more about UX, here's a list of 5 books that I highly recommend.